 Security is simply as crucial a component of any cloud environment—especially as cybercriminals look to take advantage of the rapidly increasing attack surface.
 However, to be effective, it has to be as agile and dynamic because the cloud infrastructure is protected.
 And, it’s even as not possible to safeguard a cloud environment using legacy security solutions as it is to create a cloud using legacy network components and traditional application development methods.

-Effective security not solely must protect connections between data and users, however, it also secure virtually every connection to each physical or virtual device across the distributed infrastructure.
+Effective security not solely must protect connections between data and users, however, it also secures virtually every connection to each physical or virtual device across the distributed infrastructure.
 Even those who are perpetually moving across—and even between—multi-cloud installations.

 In such a setting, complexities arise from the employment of various security solutions, as deploying security solutions that are solely available on a single cloud platform might not be available on others and will have functional limitations.
 Such deployments have truly imposed limits on the true potential of the cloud.
 Too many organizations have failed to address this security challenge holistically, often swamped by the scope and scale of the challenge.

 To address these challenges, organizations need to incorporate the following four security concepts into their cloud development strategies: